ForgottenGlory/Dungeons-Deviousness/README.md

   - [One Last Thing](#one-last-thing)

 ## Preface
+Welcome to the dungeon!
+Specifically, the Dungeons & Deviousness modlist.
+Dungeons & Deviousness is a NSFW Skyrim SE modlist intended to be fully playable with a semi-hardcore survival experience included.
+Rather than a screenshot simulator or lightweight add-on to vanilla Skyrim, Dungeons & Deviousness seeks to be as intrusive as possible in the systems present in Skyrim and overhaul them to fit the theme.

+What's the theme, you ask?
+Well, Dungeons & Deviousness, as the name might imply, is heavily inspired by old-school pen and paper tabletop RPGs.
+Dungeons & Dragons, Pathfinder, whatever, you name it, I've drawn inspiration from it.
+And then I threw it into a blender with some of the most interesting NSFW mods I could find and the result is this modlist.

+This modlist, I should note, is not intended to be something you can just boot up, snap one off to, and then shut down.
+My intent here is to provide the ability to have fully functional playthroughs of Skyrim with sexiness and roleplaying on top of it.
+You absolutely will have to do some reading and spend quite a bit of time in the MCMs to get this list up and running.

+However, once you do have it up and running, I'd be willing to bet you'll have a NSFWRim experience that is rather unique.
+The difficulty is high, the mechanics are punishing, and you'll spend as much time managing systems as you will delving into dungeons.
+But for those who scrape, claw, rip, and tear their way through, the rewards are exceptionally generous and that feeling of satisfaction once you've finally become the hero you're meant to be...
+It's not quite like anything else.

+So!
+Assemble your adventuring party, gather your courage, and step into this unholy dungeon.
+Good luck!

 ### Warnings/Disclaimers
 Wabbajack no longer requires that you have Nexus Premium to install the modlist, however, having Nexus Premium will cut your install time to a fraction of what it would be instead of downloading each mod individually (and save you a couple thousand clicks or so).